CERTCC/SSVC/doc/md_src_files/050_decision-points_1.md

 Gathering information for [active](#exploitation) is a bit harder.
 If the vulnerability has a name or public identifier such as a CVE-ID, a search of news websites, twitter, the vendor's vulnerability description, and public vulnerability databases for mentions of exploitation is generally adequate.
 However, if the organization has the ability to detect exploitation attempts -- say through reliable and precise IDS signatures based on a public PoC -- then detection of exploitation attempts also signals that [active](#exploitation) is the right choice.
+Determining what vulnerability a novel piece of malware uses may be time consuming, requiring reverse engineering and a lot of trial and error.
+Getting to the reverse engineering requires a capable incident detection and analysis capability as well.
+Most organizations do not conduct these processes fully for most incidents, so in general information about what vulnerabilities are being actively exploited comes from public reporting by those who do conduct these processes.
+As long as those organizations also share detection methods and signatures, the results are usually quickly corroborated by the community.
+For these reasons, we assess public reporting by established security community members to be a good information source for [active](#exploitation); however, one should not assume it is complete.

 The description for [none](#exploitation) says there is no **evidence** of exploitation.
 This framing admits that an analyst may not be able to detect or know about every attack.